Expert-Led Training & Consultancy on the Duty of Candour & PSIRF

 Delivered in person or virtually by Peter Walsh and Carolyn Cleveland

-This thought provoking session will provide participants with an in-depth knowledge of what needs to be done to not only comply with the duty of candour, integrating the new Patient Safety Incident Response Framework (PSIRF), but go beyond compliance to compassionately engage with patients, families and staff.
+This thought provoking session will provide participants with an in-depth knowledge of the history of the Duty of Candour including Robbie's Law.
+It focusses on what needs to be done to not only comply with the duty of candour, integrating the new Patient Safety Incident Response Framework (PSIRF), but go beyond compliance to compassionately engage with patients, families and staff.

 It will clarify ‘grey areas’ and provide guidance on dealing with difficult situations which may arise.
 It will provide participants with an understanding of good practice in implementing the duty and new framework, and doing so in a meaningful way with empathy and compassion.
 Thus providing the opportunity to more comprehensively understand some of the difficult emotions often experienced in patient safety incidents i patients, loved ones and staff.
 Delegates will be able to develop their emotional awareness alongside the vital aspects of complying with the duty of candour and PSIRF to provided authentic and meaningful training to those attending.
 Therefore supporting handling what are difficult conversations in an optimum way.